-So, what am I looking for as my design of my DIY scarecrow?
+So, what am I looking for as my design of my simple DIY scarecrow?
 For example, after thinking about the look I decided to purchase inexpensive overalls.

 Afterward, I began adding lace to them.
 Making the lace become an accent on the overalls on how to make a DIY scarecrow is perfect for our home.

-In fact, adding lace to this scarecrow makes it well suited for our French Country home.
+In fact, adding lace to this quick scarecrow makes it well suited for our French Country home.
 Besides, who will not enjoy seeing an elegant scarecrow on the front porch?

 Incidentally, this post shares our porch from last fall, take a look.